Zurab Rtveliashvili and Ekaterina Sisfontes

 The multicultural and multimedia performance PassPort produced by

 Giljotin Theater, Stockholm, Sweden is based on his life, destiny, and poems.

 His life has inspired many artists around the world with its poetic charge of political beliefs and moral choices that remain current in an increasingly nationalistic world.

-Mayakovski pierced his time as a fireball, ended his life with a gunshot in the early 1900s and was one of the foremost representatives of the poetic futurism and avant-garde art.
+Mayakovski pierced his time as a fireball, ended his life with a gunshot in the early 1900s, and was one of the foremost representatives of poetic futurism and avant-garde art.
 Mayakovski is and will remain a grand and gracious poet.

 In Sweden, he has inspired many people, especially artists.

 We have a field of tension where Mayakovski’s poems receive a new light